 6 Then the Lord sent venomous snakes among them; they bit the people and many Israelites died.
 7 The people came to Moses and said, “We sinned when we spoke against the Lord and against you.
 Pray that the Lord will take the snakes away from us.”
 So Moses prayed for the people.

 8 The Lord said to Moses, “Make a snake and put it up on a pole; anyone who is bitten can look at it and live.”
 9 So Moses made a bronze snake and put it up on a pole.
 Then when anyone was bitten by a snake and looked at the bronze snake, they lived.Numbers 21:4-9

 Throughout the Old Testament one became unclean either by infectious disease, by touching dead bodies, or by sin.
-These three things were associated with one another.
-The New Testament sums it up in this way.
+These three were associated with one another.
+The New Testament sums up our situation like this:

 As for you, you were dead in your transgressions and sins, 2 in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.Ephesians 2: 1-2

-Death in the Bible means ‘separation’ and involves both a physical death (soul separates from the body) and a spiritual death (soul separated from God).
-Like a virus inside us, sin causes immediate spiritual death, leading to a certain physical death.
+Death in the Bible means ‘separation’ and involves both a physical (soul separates from the body) and spiritual death (soul separated from God).
+Like a virus inside us, sin causes immediate spiritual death, which then leads to a certain physical death over time.

-Not a pleasant thought, but since the Bible treats sin as real and as deadly as COVID-19 it emphasizes the theme, yet it also points to the vaccine…
+Though we would rather not think about such things the Bible treats sin as real as COVID-19, but it also points to the vaccine…

 The Vaccine – Through the death of the Seed